 The RET was reviewed by the Government and reduced in June 2015 from the previously legislated 41,000 GWh to 33,000 GWh.
 The deal was a compromise brokered by the Clean Energy Council following 15 months of lost investment confidence caused by the review of the policy.

-While the Clean Energy Council was disappointed by the level of the reduction of the target, an agreement on the RET opened the way to unlock massive investment and job opportunities in Australia.
-The RET agreement also removed previously legislated RET reviews which were to occur every two years which compounded the lack of investment confidence.
+While the Clean Energy Council was disappointed that the target was reduced, an agreement on the RET opened the way to unlock massive investment and job opportunities in Australia.
+The RET agreement also removed previously legislated RET reviews that were to occur every two years, which compounded the lack of investment confidence.

 The RET has been operating since 2001.

 Find out the real reasons power prices have increased, and what we can do about it.